pip-services/pip-services-docs/content/en/node/expressions/tokenizers/generic/generic_whitespace_state.md

 The GenericWhitespaceState allows you to create a whitespace state.

-Important points
+**Important points**

 - A whitespace state ignores whitespace (such as blanks and tabs), and returns the tokenizer's next token.
 By default, all characters from 0 to 32 are whitespace.

 ### Constructors
-Constructs a whitespace state with a default idea of what characters are, in fact, whitespace.
+Constructs a whitespace state with a default idea that characters are, in fact, whitespace.

 > `public` constructor()